chaoran/fast-wait-free-queue/README.md

 ```
 runs `wfqueue` with 8 threads.

+If you would like to verify the result, compile the binary with `VERIFY=1 make`.
+Then execute a binary directly will print either `PASSED` or error messages.

 You can also use the `driver` script, which invokes a binary up to 10 times and measures the **mean of running times**, the **running time of the current run**, the **standard deviation**, **margin of error** (both in time and percentage) of each run.
 The script terminates when the **margin of error** is relatively small (**< 0.02**), or has invoked the binary 10 times.